Mintbase/Grants-Program/applications/polkakeeper.md

 Future Developments will focus on the following:

-- Collaboration with DeFi partners on Polkadot
+- Collaboration with DeFi partners on Mintbase
 - Bug bounties to enhance security for users
 - Community developer grants and incentive programs for Strategists and Finders to develop Polkakeeper and scale up network value